 We never expected to see a different show every night and to enjoy them as much as we did.
 The magic show in the Illusionarium was sensational, they had some top innovators from the world of magic on-board.
 The Burn the Floor dance show and The Beatles tribute, From The Cavern to The Rooftops were fantastic too.

-We saw this Atlantic Crossing as a once in a lifetime chance to experience something completely different, it certainly was that.
+We saw this Transatlantic Cruise Crossing as a once in a lifetime chance to experience something completely different, it certainly was that.

 We are considering booking another Atlantic Crossing, in reverse, on Norwegian Epic in a few months’ time.
 If we can find a great deal, we’d love to travel this way back to Europe.